moksh-mehta/reddit-political-analysis/data_deliverable/repotrs/tech_report/README.md

 we instead looked at the top and newest 50 posts and comments for each user, so 200 pieces of content total.
-While there is some potential for overlap here, for example if the users most recent post was also their top one, we determined this wouldn't run in counter to our goal of finding the other communities a subreddit's top users were active on.
+While there is some potential for overlap here, for example if the users most recent post was also their top one, we determined this wouldn't run counter to our goal of finding the other communities a subreddit's top users were active on.

-Using these 200 pieces of content the total karma score and community name were added to a subdictionary for the overarching community being analyzed in that loop iteration, and counters were used to keep track of how many users also posted in certain communities.
+Using these 200 pieces of content the total karma score and community name were added to a subdictionary for the overarching community being analyzed in that loop iteration, and counters were used to keep track of how much overlap there was with each community.

 All the filtering parameters described above are modifiable and explained in the main script.
 The values we used to get our sample are as follows: